shaunagm/WelcomeBot/README.md

 There are also some miscellaneous files that you can ignore for now.
 We'll clean them up eventually. :)

 ## Setting up
+Currently, the bot is only compatibility with Python 2.x.

 To run the bot: